mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/quick-start/index.md

     dcos nifi pod info <pod>
     ```

-28. Restarts a given pod without moving it to a new agent
+28. Restart a given pod without moving it to a new agent

     ```shell
     dcos nifi pod restart <pod>
     ```
-29. Destroys a given pod and moves it to a new agent
+29. Destroy a given pod and move it to a new agent

     ```shell
     dcos nifi pod replace <pod>